 The Environmental Science Center collaborates with a wide variety of partners including schools, social service agencies, governments, and environmental organizations.
 Together, we are stronger and better prepared to serve our community.

 AVID (Advancement Via Individual Determination) high school students participate in service learning projects.
 These students are the first in their families to pursue higher education.

 Big Picture Middle School science teacher collaborates on development of restoration project and ties to academic curriculum.
 Students participate in the restoration project and water quality testing at Seahurst Park.

 Highline School District administrators and teachers work with ESC to ensure that programs are academically aligned and best suited to serve students.
 Over the past decade, ESC has worked with nearly all of the elementary schools, middle schools, and high schools to provide enriching environmental education programs.
-We also serve students from the Kent, Renton, Tukwila, and Seattle School Districts.
+We also serve students from the Auburn, Kent, Renton, Tukwila, Federal Way, and Seattle School Districts.

-New Start High School science teacher collaborates on development of restoration projects and curriculum.
+New Start High School collaborates on development of restoration projects and curriculum.
 Students participate in restoration and garden projects near their school.
 This is an alternative high school for students who have had challenges in the traditional system.

 Normandy Park Community Club provides a private site for ESC to conduct its Salmon Heroes program.

 Puget SoundKeeper Alliance collaborates on hosting Beach Cleanup events at Seahurst Park.